-Short bio: Andrew James Summers was born on 31 December 1942 in Lancashire, England.
-After years of piano lessons, he took up the guitar at the age of thirteen.
+Andrew James Summers was born on 31 December 1942 in Lancashire, England.
+After years of piano lessons as a young child, he took up the guitar at thirteen.
 By age sixteen he was playing in local clubs.
 By nineteen, he had moved to London with his friend Zoot Money to form Zoot Money’s Big Roll Band.

-After the demise of Dantalion’s Chariot, Summers joined The Soft Machine, and after that he was a member of The Animals for a brief time.
+After the demise of Dantalion’s Chariot, Summers joined The Soft Machine, and after that, he was a member of The Animals for a brief time.
 He even recorded one album with them – “Love Is”.

-Andy Summers’ Electric Guitars:
+Andy Summers’ Electric Guitars

 1963 Fender Telecaster

-|Andy’s main guitar with the Police, and one he was using almost exclusively on stage and in the studio for their first four albums, is a heavily customized 1963 Fender Telecaster.The origins of this guitar are a bit confusing – two sources tell two different stories.
-Andy mentioned in 1997 issue of Guitar World that he got this guitar from Eric Clapton, after Andy gave him his Les Paul.
-This is most likely just miss-interpreted, because Andy mentioned in his autobiography (One Train Later: A Memoir) that he was almost broke when the exchange happened, and that he actually sold the Les Paul to Eric Clapton.
+The origins of this guitar are a bit confusing – two sources tell two different stories.
+Andy mentioned in the 1997 issue of Guitar World that he got this guitar from Eric Clapton after Andy gave him his Les Paul.

 He used to hang around with Eric who at the time played a Telecaster.
-Gradually Clapton became interested in Les Pauls, so he was told by Andy to stop by the store where he got his, since there was still one guitar available next to the one Summers bought.
+Gradually Clapton became interested in Les Pauls, so he was told by Andy to stop by the store where he got his since there was still one guitar available next to the one Summers bought.

 Mike Eldred, who helped build a signature replica of this Telecaster, interviewed Andy about his 1963 Telecaster.
-In that interview, he was told that all the modifications were already installed on the guitar when Andy bought it, but this is not completely correct (more on this bellow).
+In that interview, he was told that all the modifications were already installed on the guitar when Andy bought it, but this is not completely correct.

 The guitar has a slim C-shaped maple neck, Gibson PAF humbucker in the neck, and a stock Tele pickup in the bridge position – which is actually mounted and screwed to the body.
-It also has a built-in preamp, which is controlled by a on/off switch, and a knob that adds or subtracts the gain.
+It also has a built-in preamp, which is controlled by an on/off switch, and a knob that adds or subtracts the gain.

 1961 Fender Stratocaster

 This was Andy’s second most-used guitar with the Police.
-He started using it more often for the 1981 album “Ghost in the Machine” and on the “Synchronicity” in 1983.
+He started using it more often than the Telecaster around the time of the 1981 album “Ghost in the Machine”, and continued using it on “Synchronicity” in 1983.

 1958 Gibson ES-335